-- A. Invoicing and Payment - 1.
-The maximum amount payable under this Agreement shall not exceed \$0.00.
+A. Invoicing and Payment

+1. The maximum amount payable under this Agreement shall not exceed \$0.00.
 Shown below are the amounts that cannot be exceeded for each of the fiscal year(s):

-- For services satisfactorily rendered, and upon receipt and approval of the invoice(s), County agrees to pay CDSS for said services in accordance with the rates specified below: - a.
+- 2. For services satisfactorily rendered, and upon receipt and approval of the invoice(s), County agrees to pay CDSS for said services in accordance with the rates specified below: - a.
 Invoicing for Family Evaluations - i.
 If Family Evaluations were identified in Exhibit A, Section VII, as part of this Agreement, CDSS shall provide quarterly invoices in arrears for each quarter in which the Family Evaluation services were completed.
 The quarterly invoices shall include for each completed Family Evaluation the non-federal cost per case rate. - ii.
-The CDSS shall track each Family Evaluation and invoice for the non-federal share of \$1,244 per each Family Evaluation.1 CDSS shall not invoice for the amount of the services involving the federal funds share.
-The non-federal share of costs for each fiscal year will be subject to change based on the applicable federal discount rate for that year. - iii.
+The CDSS shall track each Family Evaluation and invoice for the non-federal share of \$1,683.00 per each Family Evaluation.1 CDSS shall not invoice for the amount of the services involving the federal funds share.
+The non-federal share of costs for each fiscal year shall be subject to change based on the applicable federal discount rate for that year. - iii.
 The County shall pay CDSS quarterly for the completed Family Evaluations.
-For payment the County will draw down funds from the General Fund RFA allocation.
-Once the total RFA allocation is exceeded, the County will use its Local Revenue Fund (LRF) for subsequent payment(s). - vi.
+For payment the County shall draw down funds from the General Fund RFA allocation.
+Once the total RFA allocation is exceeded, the County shall use its Local Revenue Fund (LRF) for subsequent payment(s).

+1 The estimated cost to complete each Family Evaluation is \$2,305.00.
+The federal funds share is \$622.00.

+- iv.
 If it is determined by CDSS that the average family evaluation greatly exceeds the estimated hours, CDSS shall provide the documentation regarding the number of hours to the County.
 For any extension of this Agreement or subsequent agreement for these services the amount paid to CDSS may be increased for the next fiscal year(s). - v.
-If the Exhibit A identifies that CDSS will provide only a portion of the County's Family Evaluations, the cost of the Family Evaluation shall be the same as identified in section A, paragraph 2 (a) (ii), above.
+If the Exhibit A identifies that CDSS shall provide only a portion of the County's Family Evaluations, the cost of the Family Evaluation shall be the same as identified in section A, paragraph 2 (a) (ii), above. - b.

-1 The estimated cost to complete each Family Evaluation is \$1,790.00.
-The federal funds share is \$546.

-- b.
 Invoicing for Complaint Investigations - i.
 If Complaint Investigations were identified in Exhibit A, Section VII, as part of this Agreement, CDSS shall provide quarterly invoices in arrears for each quarter in which the Complaint Investigations were completed.
 The quarterly invoices shall include, for each completed complaint investigation, the non-federal cost per case rate. - ii.
-The CDSS shall track each Complaint Investigation and invoice for the non-federal cost of \$1,146.00.2 CDSS shall not invoice for the amount of the services involving the federal funds share.
-The non-federal share of costs for each fiscal year will be subject to change based on the applicable federal discount rate for that year. - iii.
+The CDSS shall track each Complaint Investigation and invoice for the non-federal cost of \$1,453.00.
+2 CDSS shall not invoice for the amount of the services involving the federal funds share.
+The non-federal share of costs for each fiscal year shall be subject to change based on the applicable federal discount rate for that year. - iii.
 The County shall pay CDSS quarterly.
-For payment the County will draw down funds from the General Fund RFA allocation.
-Once the total RFA allocation is exceeded, the County will use its LRF for subsequent payment(s). - vi.
+For payment the County shall draw down funds from the General Fund RFA allocation.
+Once the total RFA allocation is exceeded, the County shall use its LRF for subsequent payment(s). - iv.
 If it is determined by CDSS that the average complaint investigation greatly exceeds the estimated hours, CDSS shall provide the documentation regarding the number of hours to the County.
-For any extension of this Agreement or subsequent agreement for these services the amount paid to CDSS may be increased for the next fiscal year(s). - v.
-If the Exhibit A identifies that CDSS will provide only a portion of the County's Complaint Investigations, the cost of the Complaint Investigation shall be the same as identified in this Exhibit B, section A, paragraph 2 (b)(ii), above. - c.
-Invoicing for Home Health and Safety Assessments - i.
-If Home Health and Safety Assessments were identified in Exhibit A, Section VII, as part of this Agreement, CDSS shall provide quarterly invoices in arrears for each quarter in which the Home Health and Safety Assessments services were completed.
-The quarterly invoices shall include, for each open Home Health and Safety Assessment, the non-federal cost per case rate. - ii.
-The CDSS shall track each Home Health and Safety Assessment and invoice for the non-federal share of cost of \$256 per each Home Health and Safety Assessment.3 CDSS shall not invoice for the amount of the services involving the federal funds share.
-The non-federal share of costs for each fiscal will be subject to change based on the applicable federal discount rate for that year.
+For any extension of this Agreement or subsequent agreement for these services the amount paid to CDSS may be increased for the next fiscal year(s).

-2 The estimated cost to complete each Complaint Investigation is \$1649.00.
-The federal funds share is \$503.00.
+2 The estimated cost to complete each Complaint Investigation is \$1,991.00.
+The federal funds share is \$538.00.